yncxcw/sdchecker/README.md

 (5) executor delay: Spark executor initialization delay.

-##Usage:
+## Usage:

 python --logs /log-directiory  --output /output-directory

-Note: users need to copy hadoop logs under the log-directiory from all slaves nodes, the hadoop logs is located at $HADOOP\_HOME/logs
+Note: users need to copy hadoop logs under the log-directiory from all slaves nodes, the hadoop logs is located at $HADOOP\_HOME/logs.

+We welcome you comments on this project.